darrenhunt2/SDSS_QA_UW/convertinfo.md

 Although in convertfits.py there is an option to input a specified column, the default is set to 2952.
 This column is uniquely chosen for the current master flat.
 This column is likely selected based on its spatial location: away from pixels on the image edges, and away from any chip gaps.
 The spectrograph CCD has an R, G, and B chip for a total of three observational detectors with small gaps in between each, and 3 additional 512x2048 reference chips to identify any instrument errors.
 (Nidever et al., 2015) Avoiding the gaps reduces any zero or atypical pixel values.

-See colchecker.py code and documentation for a visual comparison of 10 randomly selected columns across a flat image.
+See colchecker.py code for a visual comparison of randomly selected columns across a flat image.

+### colchecker.py and .ipynb

+colchecker runs similarly to convertfits.py, but pulls data along a column to plot it and does not print to an output file.
+Using the master flat, colchecker plots the values of the 2048 pixels along randomly selected columns across the image within a range of (0,8192).
+Currently, 5 random columns are plotted at a time per figure, in addition to the line for column 2952.

+The values across the image's columns follow a general trend (pix value around ~2000), and outliers of very high values deviating above the average, or negative values dipping far below, display visible spikes across the plot.
+This helps determine which columns are ideal (or not) to use as reference values if they stray too far from the expected value range.

 ## Usage